informalsystems/tendermint-rs/docs/architecture/adr-006-light-client-refactor.md

 communication over channels.
 Events send across a channel include a callback.
 This callback abstraction allows the outer handle to expose a synchronous operation event if the delegation is inherently asynchronous.
-Delegating at this level opens to door to exposing synchronous interaction to thread pools and allowing components to handle their concurrency optimization internally without burdening the component user.
+Delegating at this level opens the door to exposing synchronous interaction to thread pools and allowing components to handle their concurrency optimization internally without burdening the component user.